remico/ambarpc/README.md

 AmbaRPC
 =======
+:information_source: This is a fork of the original AmbaRPC repo.
+Just aligned with `python3` syntax.

 Simple Ambarella API (`network_message_daemon`) client.
 Compatible and mostly tested on Xiaoyi/Xiaomi Yi Camera.
 Client is mostly self-explanatory, with included example when run directly.